Language and Specialty Houses

 Rising sophomores, juniors, and seniors can apply to live in the language houses.
 The housing contract is for the entire year unless the resident studies abroad for the spring or fall semester.

-Special Interest Communities provide a learning experience and opportunity to connect in small communities beyond the classroom.
-Rising sophomores, rising juniors, and rising seniors may apply to various departments and are selected before the campus-wide Room Draw season.
-Rosters for the 2023-2024 academic year will be completed and submitted to Residential Life by March 30th.
-The room cost for specialty houses and areas is available on the housing and dining agreement.
-The residence hall dining plan is not required in the Arabic House, Cultural House, Eco House, Interfaith House, Summit House, and Veggie Co-op.
+Living Learning Communities provide a learning experience and opportunity to connect in small communities beyond the classroom.
+Rising sophomores, rising juniors, and rising seniors may apply to various departments and are selected before the campus-wide Housing Selection season.
+Rosters for the 2025-2026 academic year will be completed and submitted to Residential Life prior to Housing Selection.
+The room cost for living learning communities and areas is available on the housing contract.
+The residence hall dining plan is not required for all language houses, Cultural House, Eco House, Summit House, and Veggie Co-op.
 Students living in the Veggie Co-op contribute money each semester to pay for bulk food purchases for the Co-op.

 - Veggie Co-Op Website